martiandeath/Minecraft-Server-Setup/README.md

 ###### Subnet

-Click on the subnet in the page that has just opened

-Click on the Default Security List

 Click "Add Ingress Rules"

 Add two rules, both with source "0.0.0.0/0" and destination port range "25565", one using protocol TCP and the other UDP (add multiple by clicking "Another Ingress Rule")